polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 If you mark some Hyperlambda code in Hyper IDE and click F1, it will invoke AINIRO's machine learning type for Hyperlambda, and actually explain your code using natural language.

 ![Screenshot of Hyper IDE's integrated Hyperlambda F1-based help component](/assets/images/hyperlambda-ai-help.jpeg)

+In addition you can use the textbox below the CodeMirror input surface to instruct the Hyperlambda Generator to create code for you using natural language.
+You can also generate code from your file level comment, allowing you to write a file level comment, click save and generate, and have the Hyperlambda Generator create your code.

 ## Machine learning features